-The Due Diligence procedure, in whatever form, design, or length, is essential to minimize the investors’ chances of risk.
-That is why it is quite important to thoroughly check the challenges, competition, and issues that are deep down in a startup business proposal which are not quite visible, at first glance.
+The due diligence procedure, in whatever form, design, or length, is essential to minimize the investors’ chances of risk.
+That is why it is quite important to thoroughly check the challenges, competition, and issues that are deep down in a startup business proposal.
+And which are not quite visible at first glance.

 There is a long road ahead for startups to be able to attract funds from venture capitalists.
-They should be prepared with a Due Diligence checklist which shall be presented to the prospector investors who will bring their auditors to check on the viability of the company.
+Startup companies should be prepared with a due diligence checklist which shall be presented to the prospector investors.
+And who will bring their auditors to check on the viability of the company.
 This checklist is especially important so that the first round of funding will commence.